The Organic Acids Test, commonly called the OAT test is one of my favourite functional medicine tests - this OAT test review will explain why.

 Organic Acid Test Cost

-The cost of the Great Plains Laboratory OATs test is $345, or with a one-hour consultation through Planet Naturopath the cost is $445.
+The cost of the Mosaic Laboratory OATs test is $345, or with a one-hour consultation through Planet Naturopath the cost is $445.

 Organic acid testing is good value considering how many different aspects of health that it can assess, plus you can find out information that you cannot check for on the standard pathology tests.